North Downs Way

 Harrietsham to Canterbury (★★★★☆)

-Continuing on from Harrietsham along the Pilgrim's Way trackway, the path tracks the valley heading on past Lenham and Charing, turning left at Broughton Lees and heading up through King's Wood, through Chilham, Chartham Hatch and past an iron age fort at Bigbury Camp to Canterbury.
+Continuing on from Harrietsham along the Pilgrim's Way trackway - the path tracks the valley heading on past Lenham and Charing, turning left at Broughton Lees and heading up through King's Wood, through Chilham, Chartham Hatch and past an iron age fort at Bigbury Camp to Canterbury.

 Bigbury Camp is believed to have been a key site of Caesar's second invasion of England, whilst Eastwood Manor is the former home of Prince Alfred, second son of Queen Victoria.

-The North Downs Way heads straight through the centre of Canterbury, passing the Cathedral, with the city offering a very straight-forward spot to stop off for the night.
+The North Downs Way heads straight through the centre of Canterbury, passing the Cathedral - with the city offering a very straight-forward spot to stop off for the night.

-The walking totaled 24.6 miles (of which 23.8 miles were spent on the North Downs Way itself).
+The walking totaled 24.6 miles (of which 23.8 miles were on the North Downs Way itself).
 Total ascent was a bit under two thousand feet.

 Canterbury to Dover (★★★☆☆)